William Jennings Bryan: Early political career

-Congressional service
+U. S. Representative and Senate campaign

 Bryan established a successful legal practice in Lincoln with partner Adolphus Talbot, a Republican whom Bryan had known in law school.
 Bryan also entered local politics by campaigning for Democrats like Julius Sterling Morton and Grover Cleveland.
 After earning notoriety for his effective speeches in 1888, Bryan ran for Congress in the 1890 election.
 Bryan called for a reduction in tariff rates, the coinage of silver at a ratio equal to that of gold and action to stem the power of trusts.
 In part because of a series of strong debate performances, Bryan defeated incumbent Republican William James Connell, who had campaigned on the orthodox Republican platform, centered around the protective tariff.
 Bryan's victory made him only the second Democrat who ever represented Nebraska in Congress.
 Nationwide, Democrats picked up 76 seats in the House and so obtained a majority in that chamber.
 The Populist Party, a third party that drew support from agrarian voters in the West, also won several seats in Congress.

 With the help of Representative William McKendree Springer, Bryan secured a coveted spot on the House Ways and Means Committee.
 He quickly earned a reputation as a talented orator and set out to gain a strong understanding of the key economic issues of the day.
 During the Gilded Age, the Democratic Party had begun to separate into two groups.
 The conservative northern "Bourbon Democrats", along with some allies in the South, sought to limit the size and power of the federal government.
 Another group of Democrats, drawing its membership largely from the agrarian movements of the South and West, favored greater federal intervention to help farmers, regulate railroads, and limit the power of large corporations.
 Bryan became affiliated with the latter group and advocated for the free coinage of silver ("free silver") and the establishment of a progressive federal income tax.
 That endeared him to many reformers, but Bryan's call for free silver cost him the support of Morton and some other conservative Nebraska Democrats.
 Free silver advocates were opposed by banks and bondholders who feared the effects of inflation.